Groundwater Subareas: Carneros, Jameson/American Canyon, and Napa River Marshes

 Groundwater Map - Carneros, Jameson/American Canyon, and Napa River Marshes Subarea

-Using the map below, click on specific areas to find more information and links to subarea groundwater monitoring results, levels and trends.
+Using the map below, click "show legend" to see map data layers, click on specific areas to find more information and links to subarea groundwater monitoring results, levels and trends.
 Enter your address, city or zip in the legend area to zoom to an area of specific interest.

 To navigate to other Groundwater subarea pages, use the links below.

 |Angwin and Pope Valley | Carneros, Jameson/American Canyon, and Napa River Marshes | Eastern Mountains and Western Mountains | Napa Valley Floor – Milliken-Sarco-Tulucay | Napa Valley Floor – Yountville and Napa | Napa Valley Floor – Calistoga and St. Helena|